myspc-development/art-test/README.md

 ## Stripe Radar

 To receive early fraud warnings you must enable the **early_fraud_warning.created** webhook event in your Stripe dashboard.
 Configure it to post to `/wp-json/artpulse/v1/stripe-webhook` on your site.
 When Radar flags a charge, the plugin logs the details and emails the site administrator.

+## Dashboard Caching

+Queries in the organization dashboard that previously loaded all related posts on every page view now utilize WordPress transients.
+Cached results are stored per organization for 15 minutes and cleared whenever related posts are saved.
+This reduces repetitive database lookups and improves page load times, especially for organizations with large numbers of posts.